Maintaining a healthy campus this fall

 Exposure

-Individuals who are exposed to someone with COVID-19 must monitor their condition for symptoms, then test if symptoms develop.
+Individuals who are exposed to someone with COVID-19 should monitor their condition for symptoms, then test if symptoms develop.
+See below for details on the availability of rapid at-home COVID-19 tests for purchase on campus.

 Student actions and absentee guidance

-Students with COVID-19 and other mild short-term illnesses should communicate directly with professors as soon as possible about possible class absence.
-Students can return to class wearing a well-fitted mask when symptoms have improved and they are without a fever for 24 hours.
-Students with respiratory illnesses should contact Student Health Services for medical treatment purposes as needed.
-(Documentation from SHS is not required for COVID-19 or other such respiratory illnesses.)
+Students with COVID-19 and other mild short-term illnesses should communicate directly with professors as soon as possible about potential class absence.
+Students can return to class when symptoms have improved and they are without a fever for 24 hours.
+Wearing a mask around others for five days is recommended.
+Students with respiratory illnesses who are in need of medical evaluation or treatment should schedule an appointment with Student Health Services, their personal healthcare provider, or a local urgent care center as needed.
+(Formal documentation from SHS is not required for COVID-19 or other mild respiratory illnesses.)

 Rapid test kits